08 October 2022

 Automation is Vital

-The ITAM team needs to research and evaluate the available IT asset management software tools.
+The ITAM team needs to research and evaluate the best IT asset management tools available.

-They should evaluate capabilities for automating device discovery and identification, software discovery and license reconciliation,
+These should include capabilities for automating device discovery and identification, software discovery and license reconciliation.

-while incorporating a configuration management database (CMDB) or an IT Asset Database.
+An appropriate solution should also incorporate a configuration management database (CMDB) or an IT asset database.

-Moreover, the IT Asset Database should be able to take feeds from third party databases and toolsets (e.g. a purchasing system or Microsoft SCCM)
+Plus, the IT asset database should be able to take feeds from third party databases and toolsets (e.g. a purchasing system or Microsoft SCCM)

 Select A Toolset the Company Can Use

 Commercial ITAM software tools offer a wide range of functionality.
-Use the information gathered through the research to select a tool that fits the company's needs.
-Consider the implementation timeframe, ease of use and customization, breadth of features and functionality and overall cost of ownership.
-Some considerations include:
+Use the information gathered during the research phase to select a tool that fits your company’s needs.
+Consider the tool’s implementation timeframe, ease of use and customization, range of features and functionality and overall cost of ownership.
+Some considerations should include:

 - The tool should cover the full asset lifecycle and also support workflows for every step of the asset's life

 - It should discover your network and integrate with any existing tools like Azure, Intune, SCCM, JAMF and JIRA

 - Critical assets must have backups and critical networks must have firewalls